gregcube/spooky_scoreboard_daemon/INSTALL.md

 4. **System Installation**
    - Select your game at the boot prompt; press enter to continue.
    - Wait for the system to boot.
+   - *miniPC only*: Enter your WiFi SSID and password.
    - Select `Install` at the menu screen.
    - When prompted enter your 4-digit alphanumeric registration code.